aschopra/Data-Structures/hash-table/README.md

-Hash Table data structure implementation with chaining to resolve collisions.
+Hash Table implementation with chaining to resolve collisions.